markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 ## 3. Core Features (Version 1 Scope)

 ### Authentication & Authorization
-- Define a custom group named SurveyCreator whose membership authorizes survey creation functionality.
+- Define a custom group named `SurveyCreator` whose membership authorizes survey creation functionality.
 - Survey Creator registration.
-- Admin approval required before users can create surveys; users are added to SurveyCreator group when approved.
+- Admin approval required before users can create surveys.
+Approval is `SurveyCreator` group membership, and admin approval can be handled with a simple staff-only page.
 - Login and logout.
-- Only members of SurveyCreator group can create surveys.
+- Only members of `SurveyCreator` group can create surveys.
+- In Django 6, `LogoutView` only allows `POST` requests, so use a small `<form method="post" action="{% url 'logout' %}">` instead of a logout `<a>` link.

 ### Survey Creation
 - Create or edit a survey with:
-  - Title
+  - `Title`: plain text
-  - Description
+  - `Description`: Markdown
-  - Start date
+  - `Start` date and time
-  - Optional end date
+  - `End` date and time (optional)
-  - Publish/unpublish status
+  - `Published` flag (default: false)
-  - “Show on homepage” flag (default: true)
+  - `ShowOnHome` flag (default: true)

+- Surveys become published once `Start` is reached or when the survey owner clicks "Publish" (which sets the `Start` value to now).
 - Surveys cannot be edited after publishing.
-- Surveys can be cloned to create a new draft.
-- Surveys can be ended early.
+- Surveys can be ended early by clicking "End" button on survey edit page.
 - Surveys may be open-ended (no end date).
 - Surveys consist of zero, one or more question items that can be added, edited, or removed via the survey edit page.
+- Survey content must be finalized before first publish.

 ### Question Types
 Each survey can contain multiple questions of the following types: